pixie-io/pixie/DEVELOPMENT.md

 ### VM as buildsystem

 This utilizes `chef` to setup all dependencies and is based on `ubuntu`.
+> [!Important]
+>  The below description defaults to using a `minikube` on this VM for the developer to have an `all-in-one` setup.
 The VM type must support nested virtualization for `minikube` to work.

-The following specifics were tested on GCP on a Ubuntu 24.04 (May 2025): The initial compilation is CPU intense and `16vcpu` were a good trade-off, a balanced disk of 500 GB seems convienent and overall `n2-standard-16` works well.

-> [!Warning]
->  The first build takes several hours and at least 160 Gb of space
-> Turn on nested virtualization during provisioning and avoid the use of `spot` VMs for the first build to avoid the very long first build interrupting.
-If you create the VMs as templates from an image, you can later switch to more cost-effective `spot` instances.
+Please confirm that the nested virtualization really is turned on before you continue, not all VM-types support it.
+>  If you `bring-your-own-k8s`, you may disregard this.

 ```yaml
 advancedMachineFeatures:
   enableNestedVirtualization: true
 ```

+The following specifics were tested on GCP on a Ubuntu 24.04 (May 2025): The initial compilation is CPU intense and `16vcpu` were a good trade-off, a balanced disk of 500 GB seems convienent and overall `n2-standard-16` works well.

+> [!Warning]
+>  The first `full build` takes several hours and at least 160 Gb of space
+>  The first `vizier build` on these parameters takes approx. 1 hr and 45 Gb of space.

-1) Install chef and some dependencies
+#### 1) Install chef and some dependencies

 First, install `chef` to cook your `recipies`: